plan-d-io/energent-bess-simulator/README.md

 1. Clone this repository, or download and extract its ZIP file (`<> Code` button in the upper right corner > `Download ZIP`) .
 2. Extract the contents of the ZIP to a folder on your disk with write access.
 3. Double-click `setup.cmd`.
 It creates a private `.venv` and installs the tested dependencies.
 This might take a while.
+Make sure to allow it internet access.
-4. Double-click `start.cmd`.
+4. When the setup script has finished, double-click `start.cmd`.
 5. Open the local address shown in the terminal if the browser does not open automatically.